Key Product Manager Skills that are Required for Great PM Career

 Let’s check how you fit this list or not.
 Do you have enough skills to be a great product manager?

-Let’s say that the role of product manager is fairly new for large companies and small startups.
+Let’s say that the role of a product manager is fairly new for large companies and small startups.
 The responsibilities are shifted from a company to company and the PM discipline is often misunderstood.
 That’s why it’s an important thing to understand the role of this responsible person and motivate him or her to reveal the crucial skills.

-You can find many options for classifying the abilities and skills of product managers but we divide them into 6 main categories: the most important professional skills and abilities, personal and interpersonal skills, analytical abilities, cross-functionality and special skills in working with PM services and tools.
+You can find many options for classifying the abilities and skills of product managers but we divide them into 6 main categories: the most important professional skills and abilities, personal and interpersonal skills, analytical abilities, cross-functionality, and special skills in working with PM services and tools.

 Professional Product Management Skills

 - Creating and driving product strategy.
 Do you remember one of our latest articles about how to avoid mistakes in determining product strategy at start?

 - Prioritizing tasks, objectives and all product issues

 - Developing the global strategy for a product launch